AmyJuneH/Open-Source-Resources/WordPress/Creating a Patch.md

 # Creating a Patch

-   1. Navigate to project and select the `code` dropdwon.
+   1. Navigate to project and select the `code` dropdown.
    2. Select the `SSH` tab and copy the text in the box.
       * example: